zaiisao/Documentation/en/Audio Broadcast/media_relay_windows.md

 - All hosts in the relay channels can see and hear each other.
 - The audiences in the relay channels can see and hear all hosts.

-Co-hosting across channels applies to scenarios such as online singing contests, where hosts of different channels interact with each other.
+Co-hosting across channels applies to scenarios such as an online singing contest, where hosts of different channels interact with each other.

 ## Implementation